udhc-journals/udhc-journals.github.io/_pages/home.md

   गाँव बढ़ेंगे तो सब बढ़ेंगे<br/>
   <small><a href="https://obonac-works.github.io/about/">More about Project VIKRAM</a></small>
 feature_row:
-  - image_path: /assets/images/mm-customizable-feature.png
+  - image_path: /assets/images/vikram-h4all.jpg
-    alt: "customizable"
+    alt: "health4all"
-    title: "Super customizable"
+    title: "Healthcare for All"
-    excerpt: "Everything from the menus, sidebars, comments, and more can be configured or set with YAML Front Matter."
+    excerpt: "Healthcare is basic dignity of human life in modern civilization.
+Project VIKRAM is setting up the tools for an accessible virtual hospital"
-    url: "/docs/configuration/"
+    url: "/virtual-hospital/"
     btn_class: "btn--primary"
     btn_label: "Learn more"
   - image_path: /assets/images/mm-responsive-feature.png
-    alt: "fully responsive"
+    alt: "democratised singularity"
-    title: "Responsive layouts"
+    title: "Singularity Technologies for All"
-    excerpt: "Built with HTML5 + CSS3.
-All layouts are fully responsive with helpers to augment your content."
+    excerpt: "Science and technology have ushered in a new era for our species, but the advances have also ridged new divides.
+Project VIKRAM is developing technologies to bridge the current digital divide and the impending cognitive divide"
-    url: "/docs/layouts/"
+    url: "/tech4all/"
     btn_class: "btn--primary"
     btn_label: "Learn more"
-  - image_path: /assets/images/mm-free-feature.png
+  - image_path: /assets/images/hindawi-progg-sys.png
-    alt: "100% free"
+    alt: "language neutrality"
-    title: "100% free"
+    title: "Language Neutral Technologies"
-    excerpt: "Free to use however you want under the MIT License.
-Clone it, fork it, customize it... whatever!"
+    excerpt: "Free as in freedom!
+True freedom can only be achieved in the most creative states of mind.
+The mind is most creative when free to work with the mother tongue.
+Project VIKRAM together with Project Hindawi is ushering in lanaguage neutrality across technical domains."
-    url: "/docs/license/"
+    url: "/project-hindawi/"
     btn_class: "btn--primary"
     btn_label: "Learn more"
 ---